kartik-dev/yelp_academic_dataset_review/README.md

 ### Background

 Yelp Dataset consists of Business, reviews, Users, checkins, tips from yelp.
-Yelp connects people to great local businesses.
-To help people find great local businesses, Yelp engineers have developed an excellent search engine to sift through over 102 million reviews and help people find the most relevant businesses for their everyday needs.
+Yelp engineers have developed as excellent search engine to sift through 102 million reviews and help people find the most relevant businesses for their everyday needs.

-This application will upload Yelp Dataset into HDFS for analytics and use Spark SQL application to query the data stored in HDFS.
+This application uploads Yelp Dataset into HDFS for analytics and use Spark SQL to query the data stored in HDFS.
 Apache Zeppelin for interactive data analytics and data visualization

 yelp-data-upload-to-HDFS.sh script will take dataset tar file as parameter and upload extracted json files to HDFS

 Spark SQL Application for historical analysis of the dataset

-Another very interesting use-case, is to include web-based notebooks that enables faster interactive data-analytics than the Spark-shell like Zeppelin
+Interesting use-case, is to include web-based notebooks that enables faster interactive data-analytics than the Spark-shell like Zeppelin

-Dockerize Spark base and driver program to be launched.
+Dockerized Spark base and driver program to be launched.
 (Docker container could be orchestrated and managed by Marathon on Mesos for better resource utilzation, high availability and fault tolerance)

 ### Solution Architecture